hamid-hoseini/TinderApp-clone-React-native/ReadMe.md

   - React Native Dotenv [link](https://www.npmjs.com/package/react-native-dotenv)

+Note 1:
-Note: let's use expo to install:
+  let's use expo to install:
   - react-native-screens
   - react-native-safe-area-context
   - firebase

+Note 2:
+  By using React Native Dotenv to protect important keys we need to configure `babe.config.js` but it will run into issues.
+So to resolve the issues read: [link](https://github.com/goatandsheep/react-native-dotenv#caveats)

 ## React Context Example